 Sundays were lazy days for him.
 He usually sat out on his balcony, catching up on trending business news around the world or if sleep allowed, spread out on the floor of his bedroom as Vhasti purred and pawed her way all over him.
 Today was one of such afternoons and the floor had him.
 His bed was kept exclusively for lovemaking and the moments after.
 He couldn’t remember the last time he had a good night’s rest there.
 To manage his insomnia, the floor was his preferred resting place.

 He yawned.
 There were only three hours before he went back to the hospital to see Lexus.
 He was determined to have a snooze before he headed out.
 Vhasti had crawled upon his back and sat up straight, whipping her tail in a manner that revealed she wasn’t in a good mood.
 A feisty series of meows followed and she made her feelings known by walking the length of his body.
-He wished she was heavier to put pressure on his aching muscles but her prancing seemed to send tickles down his spine instead.
-He plucked her off his back and she clawed as she let go but he flung her away and had her gnarling before hopping on the railing that protected the balcony.
+He wished she was heavier to put pressure on his aching muscles, but her prancing seemed to send tickles down his spine instead.
+He plucked her off his back and she clawed as she let go.
+He flung her away and had her gnarling before hopping on the railing that protected the balcony.

 Dominic felt the stinging scratches she had wrought on his back and he hissed.
 His troubled muscles still throbbed.
 He begged for sleep.

 It came in due course, as two doves cooed by his balcony.
-Evidently Vhasti was gone or they wouldn’t have dropped by.
+Evidently, Vhasti was gone or they wouldn’t have dropped by.
 He always fed them in the mornings before he went to work.
 Whenever they saw the balcony doors opened they would stop by.
 He understood their language.
 They lulled him to sleep.

 A soft rap hit the bedroom door in and he was jarred from his nap.
 His housekeeper had a habit of being interruptive and it annoyed him.